 What is a "rate lock period"?

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans generally costing more.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter rate lock span of time
+Rate lock periods can vary in length, anywhere from 15 to 60 days, with the longer ones generally costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher rate than you would have with a shorter rate lock span of time

-In addition to opting for the shorter rate lock period, there are several ways you may be able to score the lowest rate.
-The bigger the down payment, the lower your interest rate will be, since you will have more equity from the beginning.
-You could opt to pay points to bring down your interest rate for the loan term, meaning you pay more initially.
-One strategy that is a good option for some is to pay points to bring the rate down over the term of the loan.
-You are paying more initially, but you'll come out ahead in the end.
+In addition to choosing a shorter lock period, there are other ways you are able to score the best rate.
+The larger the down payment, the lower the interest rate will be, as you will have more equity from the start.
+You can pay points to lower your rate over the term of the loan, meaning you pay more up front.
+One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the life of the loan.
+You are paying more up front, but you'll come out ahead, especially if you keep the loan for a long time.

 Mortgage Questions?